CiscoTestAutomation/genie/docs/userguide/harness/user/datafile.rst

 * Different connections using Mapping datafile:

-The user can connect to custom connections using this new schema mentioned below.
+The user can connect with different connections using this new schema mentioned below.

 ``Note``: The user can either use this new schema or the above mentioned one.
 ``Note``: via and alias keywords are mandatory when using new mapping schema.